Local Development

 };

-To simulate additional violation types, error states, or latency, edit the mock implementations directly in dev/index.tsx.
+To simulate different violation types, severity levels, or error states, edit the mock implementations directly in dev/index.tsx.